apache/skywalking/docs/en/setup/backend/backend-setup.md

 1. [Service Grouping](service-auto-grouping.md).
 An automatic grouping mechanism for all services based on name.
 1. [Group Parameterized Endpoints](endpoint-grouping-rules.md).
 Configure the grouping rules for parameterized endpoints, to improve the meaning of the metrics.
+1. [OpenTelemetry Metrics Analysis](backend-receivers.md#opentelemetry-receiver).
+Activate built-in configurations to convert the metrics forwarded from OpenTelemetry collector.
+And learn how to write your own conversion rules.
 1. [Meter Analysis](backend-meter.md).
 Set up the backend analysis rules, when use [SkyWalking Meter System Toolkit](../service-agent/java-agent/README.md#advanced-features) or meter plugins.
 1. [Spring Sleuth Metrics Analysis](spring-sleuth-setup.md).
 Configure the agent and backend to receiver metrics from micrometer.